ordinals/ord/docs/src/donate.md

 Ordinals and inscriptions are a love letter to Bitcoin, the Internet, programming, and the World Wide Web.
-Money is nice, but that's not why I'm doing it.
+Money is nice, but that's not why I'm doing this.
 Don't worry if you can't donate.
 Merely using this strange, evolving creation is thanks enough.
 I love having you along for the ride, wherever it may take us.

 I have in my possession [21
 opendimes](https://www.youtube.com/watch?v=bLOlsa6K5TI) whose addresses are